wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 **Step 4.
 Run the query**.

 You can access your query results on the **Queries > Results** page.
 You can choose to view your results or all results in your organization.
-This page is where you can download the data in a csv format, copy the OData link to load the data into business intelligence applications, and for some queries, visualize the results directly within Workplace Analytics.
+This page is where you can download the data in a .csv format, copy the OData link to load the data into business intelligence applications, and for some queries, visualize the results directly within Workplace Analytics.

 ![Step 4 is run the query](../media/step-4-run-query.png)